-8. Job Readiness Workshop: Describe how you will facilitate the Job Readiness Workshop to incorporate innovative learning styles such as active learning, inquiry-based learning, problem-based learning, real world and hands-on learning.
+8. Job Readiness Workshop: Describe how you will facilitate the Job Readiness Workshop to incorporate innovative learning styles such as active learning, inquirybased learning, problem-based learning, real world and hands-on learning.
 Include where you will be conducting workshops and how you will utilize Job Readiness curriculum to engage participants.
 Describe how you will document areas of concern/failed modules and what actions/service you will provide to resolve the cause(s) of the failure(s).
 See OD #05-17.

 Proteus currently facilitates the Job Readiness Workshop as outlined in OD 05-17 by providing all youth a two week (four hours per day for a total of eight days), workshop using IMAGO Job Readiness Curriculum.
 Job Readiness Workshop is offered in a facilitated group setting.
 Job Readiness modules include Adaptable and Productive Problem Solver; Digital Literacy; Learning, Creativity and Adaptability; Communicator and Collaborator; Responsible and Ethical Decision Maker; Life Skills; Personal Development; and Resume.
 For areas of concern or failed module(s) the ACA will document issues/concerns on the workshop evaluation form and devise a plan of action in order to resolve the area of concern or failed module(s).
+This includes utilizing the Soft Skills Remediation Process under FRWDB Operational Directive #24-21 for participants that need to increase soft skills.
+Proteus, Inc. staff will assign these participants with FRWDB LinkedIn Learning soft skills Learning Paths that include Communication, Workplace Conflict, Listening Essentials, Effective Time Management, Business Ethics, Anger Management, and Optimizing your Performance on a Team.